Introduction to wxPython

 These widgets implement statusbar, toolbar and menubar in an application.

 There is a specific relation among widgets in wxPython.
 This relation is developed by inheritance.
 The inheritance is a crucial part of the object oriented programming.
 Widgets form a hierarchy.
 Widgets can inherit functionality from other widgets.
 Existing classes are called base classes, parents, or ancestors.
 The widgets that inherit we call derived widgets, child widgets or descendants.
-The terminology is borrowed from biology.

 Say we use a button widget in our application.
 The button widget

-inherits from 4 different base classes.
+inherits from four different base classes.

 The closest class is the